Mwai-the-one/Brazillian_2011_datamining/README.md

 Overall, the Week 2 work produced a comprehensive, well-cleaned, validated, and fully encoded dataset pipeline that transforms raw retail data into structured, analysis-ready inputs suitable for advanced data mining processes.

+Member 3 – Statistical Analysis & Correlation Studies

+As Member 3, I was responsible for leading the statistical analysis and correlation assessment phase of the Exploratory Data Analysis (EDA).
+My role focused on extracting meaningful numerical insights from the cleaned dataset and quantifying relationships between key customer behavior variables to support informed decision-making and the upcoming data mining phase.

+ Summary Statistics & Distribution Analysis

+I computed descriptive statistics for core numerical variables such as Quantity and TotalPrice using summary measures (mean, standard deviation, min, max, and quartiles).
+This provided a clear overview of purchase behavior, spending patterns, and the overall spread of transaction values.
+To further understand the data, I:

+Generated distribution plots to examine how purchases are spread across different countries.

+Identified the number of unique values in key categorical variables such as Country and Description to evaluate product diversity and market coverage.

+Country-Level Statistical Insights

+I analyzed average purchase values per country, allowing us to identify regions with the highest average customer spending.
+This supports geographic market performance analysis and helps prioritize high-value customer regions.

+Correlation & Relationship Analysis (RFM Metrics)

+To support customer segmentation and behavioral analysis, I conducted a detailed correlation study using the RFM (Recency, Frequency, Monetary) metrics:

+Computed the Pearson correlation between Recency and Monetary value to understand how recent customer activity relates to spending behavior.

+Generated a full correlation matrix for Recency, Frequency, and Monetary values to quantify inter-variable relationships.

+Visualized these relationships using a correlation heatmap, providing an intuitive interpretation of customer behavior dynamics.

+These results were crucial in validating assumptions for RFM-based customer segmentation and guiding feature selection for the mining phase.

+✅ Key Impact on the Project

+My contributions ensured that:

+The dataset was statistically explored and validated beyond basic visualization.

+Hidden relationships between customer behavior variables were uncovered and quantified.

+The team gained a solid numerical foundation for segmentation, predictive modeling, and business interpretation.

+The RFM structure was statistically justified before being used in further clustering and mining tasks.
+✅ Importance of Week 3 to the Overall Project

+Week 3 serves as the analytical backbone of the project, bridging the gap between data cleaning (Week 2) and data mining/modeling (subsequent weeks).
+The statistical and correlation analyses carried out during this week ensure that:

+The dataset is well-understood, reliable, and analytically sound.

+Features selected for mining are justified by statistical evidence.

+All predictive, clustering, and rule-mining models are built on a validated exploratory foundation rather than assumptions.

 ## 🧾 Dataset Description

 **📚 Source:** [Brazilian E-Commerce Public Dataset by Olist (Kaggle)](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)